 Q: Is the Rotary International secretariat taking precautions?

-All RI staff travel, both international and domestic, has also been canceled through 31 May.
-RI staff at Evanston headquarters and all of Rotary’s global offices are practicing social distancing by working from home until least 31 May.
+All RI staff travel, both international and domestic, has also been canceled through 31 December.
+RI staff at Evanston headquarters and all of Rotary’s global offices are practicing social distancing by working from home.

 Q: Are Rotary Youth Exchanges still taking place?